Symmetry-Protected Topological Phases in a Rydberg Glass

-where $\hat{b}_i$ and $\hat{b}_i^\dagger$ are hard-core boson annihilation and creation operators, respectively, and $\hat{b}_i^\dagger \ket{0}$ denotes the state that the $i$-th atom is excited to the p-level with $\ket{0}$ denoting a vacuum state where all atoms occupy the s-level.
+where $\hat{b}_i^\dagger$ ($\hat{b}_i$) creates (annihilates) a hard-core boson at site $i$ [see Fig.~\ref{fig1}(b)], and $\hat{b}_i^\dagger \ket{0}$ ($\ket{0}$ is the vacuum state where all atoms are in the s-level) denotes the state where only the $i$-th atom is excited to the p-level.
 Since an atom can only be excited to the p-level once, it naturally realizes a hard-core boson with $(\hat{b}_j^\dagger)^2=0$.
-The hopping amplitude due to the dipolar interaction is $V_{ij}=d^2(1-3 \cos^2 \theta_{ij})/R_{ij}^3$ which depends on the dipole moment $d$ of the Rydberg atom, the angle $\theta_{ij}$ between the magnetic field ${\bf B}$ and the position vector ${\bf R}_{ij}$ from site $i$ to $j$ with $R_{ij}$ being their separation.
+The hopping amplitude due to the dipolar interaction is $V_{ij}=d^2(1-3 \cos^2 \theta_{ij})/R_{ij}^3$ which depends on the dipole moment $d$ of the Rydberg atom and the angle $\theta_{ij}$ between the magnetic field ${\bm{B}}$ and the position vector ${\bm{R}}_{ij}$ from site $i$ to $j$.
 We note that such a Hamiltonian has been experimentally realized with $^{87}$Rb atoms~\cite{Browaeys2019Science}.

-To study the topological properties in a Rydberg glass, we trap $N$ atoms randomly in a sub-chain A in the interval $[0,N)$ and trap other $N$ atoms in a sub-chain B; the positions of atoms in the sub-chain B are obtained by shifting the positions of atoms in the sub-chain A by a vector ${\bf R}$ (see Fig.~\ref{fig1}).
-For convenience, we label the atoms in the sub-chain A as $1, 3, ..., 2N-1$ and the atoms in the sub-chain B as $2, 4, ..., 2N$ with increasing $z$-components.
-With this configuration, we can use Rydberg atoms to simulate a system with randomly distributed unit cells, each of which contains two orbitals.
-The two orbitals are simulated by atom $2i-1$ and atom $2i$ with the intracell hopping given by $J^\prime=V_{2i-1,2i}=d^2(R_y^2-R_x^2+2\sqrt{2} R_x R_z)/R^5$.
+We study the topological properties in a Rydberg glass by randomly placing $N$ unit cells in a 1D box of size $N$; each unit cell contains an atom in a sub-chain $A$ (labeled by odd numbers) and an atom in a sub-chain $B$ (labeled by even numbers) separated by a vector ${\bm R}=(R_x,R_y,R_z)$ [see Fig.~\ref{fig1}(a)].
+The hopping within all unit cells is given by $J^\prime=V_{2i-1,2i}=d^2(R_y^2-R_x^2+2\sqrt{2} R_x R_z)/R^5$ with $i=1,2,\cdots,N$.
 Thanks to the angular dependence for the dipolar interaction, we can realize chiral (sub-lattice) symmetry by arranging the atoms aligned along a direction so that its angle with respect to the magnetic field is equal to the `magic angle', i.e., $\theta_m=\arccos (1/\sqrt{3})$, leading to vanishing hopping along each sub-chain.

-For Rydberg atoms, experiments can excite either one particle or many particles~\cite{Browaeys2019Science}, indicating that both single-particle and many-particle physics can be experimentally investigated.
-Motivated by this flexibility, we here study the topological properties in both single-particle and many-particle cases in a Rydberg glass.
-We remark that due to the long-range hopping in Rydberg atoms, this Hamiltonian describes an interacting many-body system in the presence of many bosons that cannot be mapped to a non-interacting fermionic system through the Jordan-Wigner transformation.